 If two or more Energy Suppliers have sent an Initial Request in relation to the same problem under this Section C (referred to as a Dual Initiation), then the Gaining Supplier’s Initial Request shall take precedence (and it will take on the role of the Initiating Supplier).

-When responding to the Initial Request, the Associated Supplier shall consider the specific circumstances as detailed below:
+When responding to the Initial Request, the Associated Supplier shall consider the specific circumstances and determine whether a more suitable Switch Metering Reading is available.
+The Associated Supplier shall either accept the proposed read, negotiate the outcome by proposing a more suitable reading, or request an Actual Meter Reading.
+Where an alternative read is provided justification should be provided.

-where the difference between the Associated Supplier’s view of consumption and that derived from the Initiating Supplier’s proposed Switch Meter Reading is 1,200 kWh or less for gas or 250 kWh or less for electricity, then the Associated Supplier shall accept the proposed Switch Meter Reading unless the Associated Supplier holds a contrary Actual Meter Reading or Customer Own Read taken during the window required by the UNC/IGT UNC or BSC (as applicable); or

-where the Associated Supplier holds such an Actual Meter Reading or Customer Own Read, or the difference between the Associated Supplier’s view of consumption and that derived from the Initiating Supplier's proposed Switch Meter Reading is more than 1,200 kWh for gas or more than 250 kWh for electricity, then the Associated Supplier shall respond with an alternative Switch Meter Reading.

 Following agreement of the Switch Meter Reading:

-for a gas RMP, the Gaining Supplier shall submit the agreed Switch Meter Reading to the Gas CDSP, via its Shipper, in accordance with the UNC;
+for a gas RMP, the Gaining Supplier shall submit the agreed Switch Meter Reading to the gas CDSP, via its Shipper, in accordance with the UNC / IGT UNC;

 for an electricity RMP, where supply is measured by a meter that is not a DCC Enrolled Meter, the Gaining Supplier shall submit the agreed Switch Meter Reading to its Data Collector, in accordance with the BSC; or